 I hope you think the book is worth waiting for.
 It will certainly be a very long and detailed work.
 All of the text will be available for free online – in a number of formats – and there will also be a rich media tablet version, and a number of print versions.
 The fancier versions of the book will be available to purchase, with one being subsidised with advertising, and the other ad-free, but costlier.

-I will shortly evaluate whether to set up a Kickstarter project so early adopters can pre-order the pay versions of the book.
-The book will go ahead even without Kickstarter, but crowd-funding would certainly be the surest way of testing the viability of the pay versions.
-Will anybody want to pay for a book about 19th Century cyclists changing the world for the better?
-I know there’s a demand for the information – the blog stats tell me that – but there’s a huge difference between nuggets of social history given out on the internet for free, and selling long, detailed books (that won’t be cheap).
+Wonderfully, the fancier versions of the book got some lovely funding on Kickstarter in April 2013.
+The book would have gone ahead even without Kickstarter, but crowd-funding was certainly the surest way of testing the viability of the pay versions.
+Before the Kickstarter campaign I wondered whether anybody would want to pay for a book about 19th Century cyclists changing the world for the better.
+With £17,000 raised (my target was £4000) I now know there’s a demand for the information.

 If you haven’t already signed up for the book notification email, please do so.
 Your details won’t be sold or distributed, and your inbox won’t be overloaded: there’s only been one email to date.